igem-waterloo/uwaterloo-igem-2018/wiki/pages/Design.md

 ####    A: By controlling metE expression.

 Our project aims to maintain a stable co-culture by addressing the problem of competition between different microbial populations.
 We wanted to address this by regulating growth.
 We considered doing this in two ways:
--To kill cells in a population when it starts to outcompete the other -To slow the growth of one population and allow the other to catch up
+- To kill cells in a population when it starts to outcompete the other
+- To slow the growth of one population and allow the other to catch up

 Through our research, we came up with one method for each option.
 The first method involved expressing HipA, a serine/threonine protein kinase toxin, in the _Escherichia coli_ (_E. coli_) population with the faster growth rate.
 This would begin to kill some of the culture which in turn would allow the slower culture to catch up, thereby maintaining the co-culture.